-When reading scientific articles (and many other articles on Futurism), you will see the terms hypothesis, theory, and law used to describe something.
-In the scientific community these words have very specific definitions.
-For laypeople, sometimes these definitions get confusing because many time these words are used differently in a colloquial context.
+When reading scientific articles (and many other articles on Futurism), you’re likely to come across the terms “hypothesis,” “theory,” and “law.”
+In the scientific community, these words have very specific definitions.
+For laypeople, sometimes these definitions can be unclear as the same terms are used differently in a colloquial context.

 So, what does it mean when you call something a hypothesis, a theory, or a law?

-Example: You observe that, upon waking up each morning, your trashcan is overturned with trash spread around the yard.
+Example: You observe that, upon waking up each morning, your trashcan is overturned and trash is spread around the yard.
 You form a hypothesis that raccoons are responsible.
 Through testing, the results will either support or refute your hypothesis.

-A scientific theory consists of one or more hypotheses that have been supported with repeated testing.
+A scientific theory consists of one or more hypotheses that have been supported through repeated testing.
 Theories are one of the pinnacles of science and are widely accepted in the scientific community as being true.
-To remain a theory, it must never be shown to be wrong; if it is, the theory is disproven (this also happens).
+A theory must never be shown to be wrong; if it is, the theory is disproven.
 Theories can also evolve.
-This means the old theory wasn’t wrong, but it wasn’t complete either.
-Here are some examples.
+This doesn’t mean the old theory was wrong.
+It just wasn’t complete.

-When Sir Isaac Newton discovered the theory of gravity and wrote laws that explained the motions of objects, he was not wrong; but he wasn’t fully right either.
-Einstein later discovered the theories of special and general relativity and this creates a more complete theory of gravity.
-In fact, when you stay far below the speed of light, many of the equations in general and special relativity give you Newton’s equations.
+When Sir Isaac Newton discovered the theory of gravity and wrote laws that explained the motions of objects, he was not wrong about how the world worked, but he wasn’t fully right either.
+Einstein later discovered the theories of special and general relativity, and they create a more complete theory of gravity.
+In fact, when you stay far below the speed of light, many of the equations in general and special relativity give you Newton’s results.
 NASA, for the record, uses Newton’s equations when planning missions for their spacecraft.

-In this case, scientists make observations, hypothesis and testable predictions to figure out which one is right (Example: I observe the universe is expanding, I hypothesize there was a beginning, I test by doing the math).
-Eventually, either one theory is overturned completely (as is the case with Steady State vs Big Bang) or the correct aspects of each theory are combined to form a new theory.
+In this case, scientists made observations, hypotheses, and testable predictions to figure out which theory was right.
+For example, one scientist might observe that the universe is expanding, hypothesize that it had a beginning, and test their hypothesis by doing the math.
+Eventually, either one theory is overturned completely, as was the case with the Steady State and Big Bang theories, or the correct aspects of each theory are combined to form a new theory.

-Some examples of scientific laws (also called the laws of nature) include the laws of thermodynamics, Boyle’s law of gasses, the laws of gravitation, and a several others.
+Examples of scientific laws (also called “laws of nature”) include the laws of thermodynamics, Boyle’s law of gasses, the laws of gravitation.

-I hope that this will help expand your knowledge on what it means when scientists call something a hypothesis, a theory, or a law.
+Hopefully, this has helped expand your understanding of what it means when scientists call something a hypothesis, a theory, or a law.